emrgncr/kusisbar/README.md

 ![Example](./img/ss3.png "Example")

-The addon is tested only on Firefox for Linux, but it should work for other browsers as well.
-(Also seems to work fine on Chrome, Windows.)
+The addon is tested on Firefox, Opera and Chrome.

 ## Installation